olefriis/simplepvr/README.md

 There are lots of stuff I'd like to do, but I have no deadline - which means that pull requests are the only means you have for speeding things up.
 This includes:

-* Integration tests: I've thought a lot of how to do this a smart way, but I'll resort to doing some integration tests with Cucumber.
-Creating and maintaining integration tests is resource-demanding, but they always pay off.
 * "Gemify" the stuff, so installation becomes a breeze.
 * Web interface:
   * Better overview of recordings.